CompuCell3D/PythonScriptingManual/docs/cell_death.rst

 This time, another cell will absorb the ``volume`` of the cell that dies.
 Think of a macrophage eating a bacterium and becoming slightly larger.
-This code checks every bacteria cell to see if its ownly neighbors are macrophage(s).
+This code checks every bacteria cell to see if its only neighbors are macrophage(s).

 .. code-block:: python